The Videon Educational Garden

-In 2015, Garrett Williamson built the Videon Educational Garden (VEG) that exists on a half acre of the campus.
-Since its installation, the garden has expanded to include a recently added produce processing station and outdoor classroom space.
+Garrett Williamson built the Videon Educational Garden (VEG) in 2015 on a half acre of the campus.
+Since its installation, the garden has expanded to include a produce processing station, outdoor classroom space and a bee program.
 The garden itself is home to over 100 varieties of produce.
-In addition to growing many fruits, vegetables, plants, and herbs that are often distributed to our families, the garden has become a focal point for an environmental education program that includes a land stewardship program as well as a healthy nutrition component.
+In addition to growing many fruits, vegetables, plants, and herbs that are often distributed to our families, the garden has become a focal point for our environmental education program featuring land stewardship and conscious nutrition.

 Over 350 students and campers, ages 3-15, as well as parents and staff get to plant, harvest, and learn in the garden.
-The goal of the garden is to grow children and families that are excited about fresh and local fruit, have a taste for produce and healthy foods, and are passionate about plants.
+The goal of the garden is to grow excitement about fresh and local foods, a taste for produce and healthy options, and a passion for plants.

-Donate: The garden program demands a long list of supplies that we wouldn’t be able to maintain without your support.
-Contact Farmer Zoe to donate gently-used farm or garden equipment, or check out our wishlist on Amazon.
+Donate: The garden demands a long list of supplies.
+Contact us to donate gently-used farm or garden equipment, or check out our wishlist on Amazon.

 Sponsor: New projects are on the horizon, like raised beds, a greenhouse, and even fence repairs, but we can’t do it without your support.